 If you have arrived at a place where a friend or family member is able to open up to you about their financial struggles, knowing the resources they can turn to will make their journey a lot less intimidating.

 If their employer offers an Employee Assistance Program (EAP), help them explore this resource.
 You can also suggest some money management tools and options.
 Or you can contact the BDO debt professionals in your area for resources and advice on everything from budgeting options to debt solutions.

 Do you have a friend or family member struggling to overcome money problems?
-Consider suggesting a meeting with a BDO Licensed Insolvency Trustee for trustworthy and empathetic advice on all matters related to debt.
+Consider suggesting a meeting with a BDO Licensed Insolvency Trustee for trustworthy and empathetic advice on debt relief.

 Call 1-855-BDO-Debt or fill out the form below.
 Your story is more than your debt and we’re here to help.